chris17453/esp32-cam/README.md

 - **Camera Configuration:** Configure the ESP32 camera with various frame sizes and settings.
 - **Web Server:** Handle HTTP requests to capture images, update secure keys, and upload configurations.
 - **Wi-Fi Connectivity:** Connect to a Wi-Fi network using credentials stored in a configuration file.
+- **Heartbeat Functionality:** Send periodic heartbeat messages to a configured server.
+- **Restrict to Heartbeat Server:** Optionally restrict the web server to only respond to the configured heartbeat server.

 - **Debugging:** Print camera and system configurations for debugging purposes.

 ## Getting Started